spatie/laravel-export/README.md

 Build your blog or site with Laravel like with the tools you're used to having and export it to be hosted statically.

 Laravel Export will scan your app and create an HTML page from every URL it crawls.
-The entire `public` directory als gets added to the bundle so your assets are in place too.
+The entire `public` directory also gets added to the bundle so your assets are in place too.

 A few example use cases for this package: